crawl/crawl/crawl-ref/readme.txt

                             Crawl Quick-Start Guide
                         (Copyright 1999 Linley Henzell)

 So, you want to start playing Crawl straight away without bothering with the manual?
 Read this, the guide to starting Crawl with a minimum of preparation.
-When you get some more time, you can read crawl.txt in the Docs directory for more detailed information.
+When you get some more time, you can read crawl_manual.txt in the Docs directory for more detailed information.
+Also take a look at README.stone_soup.txt - this is not the official distribution of Linley's Dungeon Crawl.

-I suggest printing it out and following its instructions while playing your first few games (you can also press '?' while playing for a list of commands).
+I suggest printing out this file and following its instructions while playing your first few games (you can also press '?' while playing for a list of commands).

  INTRODUCTION TO CRAWL